AI Coding Assistant Review 2024: Boosting Developer Productivity

 - Multi-Language Support: Supports a wide range of programming languages.

-- IDE Integration: Integrates seamlessly with popular IDEs such as VS Code, JetBrains, and others.
+- IDE Integration: Integrates with popular IDEs such as VS Code, JetBrains, and others.

 - AI-Powered Search: Allows you to search for code snippets and solutions directly within your IDE.